Top 10 Rarest Cars in Forza Horizon 5 (FH5)

 9. Italdesign Zerouno (2018)

-The futuristic design of this hypercar makes it rare because it was only available through the Playlist system.
+This hypercar stands out for its futuristic design and is considered rare since it was only offered through the Playlist system.
 The Zerouno stands as a hidden treasure among Forza Horizon 5’s rarest vehicles because it has a minimal number of owners and rarely appears in the Auction House.

 10. Bugatti Veyron Super Sport (2011)

-The Veyron Super Sport stands as an iconic Bugatti that set speed records yet remains scarce in Forza Horizon 5.
+The Veyron Super Sport represents an iconic Bugatti model, which achieved speed records, although it remains extremely rare in Forza Horizon 5.
 The Veyron Super Sport exists only through rare Wheelspin rewards and expensive Auction House purchases, which creates a challenging hunt for collectors.

 Honorable mentions: Other rare cars in FH5